Coastal Cottage designed by the owners’ daughter offers modern retreat

 Finding an artist colony in down east Maine and a daughter’s designs

-The property was once owned by California watercolor artist, Barse Miller.
+The property was once owned by California watercolor artist Barse Miller.
 Drawn by the rugged shores that occupy this area, Mr. Miller established his small summer artist colony, Rangemark.
-Here he hosted numerous watercolor workshops until his death in 1973.
+Here he hosted numerous watercolor workshops until he died in 1973.
 This place offered solace, beauty, fair winds for sailing, and an opportunity to paint en plein air.

-When the Jennings purchased the property in 1983, the land and views were breathtaking, but the buildings nothing more than a dilapidated main house, a tiny bunkhouse, and horse shed.
-Years later they found themselves with the arduous task of demolition, and hauling away the all–but–abandoned property before they could begin breaking ground on the new site for the cottage.
+When the Jennings purchased the property in 1983, the land and views were breathtaking, but the buildings nothing more than a dilapidated main house, a tiny bunkhouse, and a horse shed.
+Years later, they found themselves with the arduous task of demolition and hauling away the all–but–abandoned property before they could begin breaking ground on the new site for the cottage.

 The open layout of the interior invites intimate dinner parties.
 The large southern-facing windows provide plenty of ambient light.
 When it came time to set Elizabeth’s design into motion, her parents turned to Bensonwood in New Hampshire.

 From day one, Chantal and Michael were involved in every aspect of construction and the finish details of the cottage.
 They chose the house site, guided construction trucks up and down the driveway, hauled rocks for the foundation and landscaping, chose fixtures, assisted the finish carpenter, and designed custom cabinets.

 A Cottage inspired by Thos.
 Moser Furniture